 Online guided CBT has been found to be as effective as face-to-face CBT for several mental disorders (Carlbring et al., 2018).
-Moreover, in the context of gastroenterology, both of these modes of CBT delivery appear to be superior to treatment as usual (TAU), with the online intervention being cheaper than telephone-delivered intervention in terms of quality-adjusted life-years (Everitt et al., 2019).
+Moreover, in the context of gastroenterology, both of these modes of CBT delivery appear to be superior to treatment as usual (TAU).
+However, the online intervention proves cheaper than telephone-delivered intervention in terms of quality-adjusted life-years (Everitt et al., 2019).
 In IBD specifically, biopsychosocial approaches to care have been found to reduce healthcare costs (Sack et al., 2012; Lores et al., 2020).
-Further, according to a small survey conducted in Australia (n=102), patients with IBD seem to prefer online rather than face-to-face psychotherapy (McCombie et al., 2014).
-However, the relevant trials show that online psychotherapy is associated with high attrition which may result from the website format, therapy duration or lack of contact with a therapist (McCombie et al., 2016; Mikocka-Walus et al., 2015) but it is at present poorly understood.
-One of these studies used the “Tame Your Gut” psychological therapy program for people living with IBD in Australia (Mikocka-Walus et al., 2015), the second study used a modified (8-week) version of the original 10-week “Tame Your Gut” programme (McCombie et al., 2016).
-Apart from this programme, which was developed in Australia, no other online psychotherapy programmes for IBD have been tested to date.
-Although this online intervention was useful and well received by patients (McCombie et al., 2016; Mikocka-Walus et al., 2015), it was not developed for people with co-morbid depression and/or anxiety.
+Further, according to a small Australian survey (n=102), patients with IBD seem to prefer online to face-to-face psychotherapy (McCombie et al., 2014).
+However, the relevant trials show that online psychotherapy is associated with high attrition.
+This may result from the website format, therapy duration or lack of contact with a therapist (McCombie et al., 2016; Mikocka-Walus et al., 2015) but it is at present poorly understood.
+One of these studies used the “Tame Your Gut” psychological therapy program for Australians living with IBD (Mikocka-Walus et al., 2015).
+The second study used a modified (8-week) version of the original 10-week “Tame Your Gut” programme with a New Zealand cohort (McCombie et al., 2016).
+Apart from this Australian programme, no other online psychotherapy programmes for IBD have been tested to date.
+Although this online intervention was useful and well received by patients (McCombie et al., 2016; Mikocka-Walus et al., 2015), it was not developed for people with co-morbid anxiety and/or depression.

-There is also a lack of qualitative studies conducted on end users’ views and experiences with this or other online programmes in IBD.
+There is also a lack of qualitative studies conducted on end users’ views and experiences with online programmes in IBD.
 Qualitative research is essential in shaping future interventions, particularly complex and pragmatic ones, by facilitating the development of personalised / tailor-made approaches (O'Cathain et al., 2015; Jansen et al., 2010; Thirsk and Clark, 2017).
 In the present case, understanding the needs of patients with a complex mix of IBD and co-morbid anxiety/depression is particularly useful in order to adapt the existing intervention so that it meets the patient expectations.